tt6746690/Courses/CSC369/lecture/w2/README.md

     + _semaphores_
         + description
             + _semaphore_
-                + a recorde (integer) of how many units of a particular resource are available, coupled with operations to adjust that record safely (i.e. to avoid race conditions) as units are required or become free, and, if necessary, wait until a unit of the resource becomes available
+                + a record (integer) of how many units of a particular resource are available, coupled with operations to adjust that record safely (i.e. to avoid race conditions) as units are required or become free, and, if necessary, wait until a unit of the resource becomes available
             + _binary semaphores_
                 + initialized to `1` to ensure only one of them can enter its critical region
             + _atomic action_